adamsilver/fdpb/03-a-checkout-flow.md

 - What does Stripe[^10], our payment provider need to process payment?
 - What do we want for our records and why?

-Øyvind Valland, Chief of Technology at Kidly, explains our thinking:
+Øyvind Valland, Chief of Technology at Kidly, explains his thinking:

 > We don't need to ask for Valid From.
 Only a handful of debit cards show those and it provides more hassle for the customer to enter, than benefit to us in verifying card details.
 That is, if the card is stolen, having to enter a valid from date isn't going to stop the thief.